petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-fields.md

 A renderer (3) is a structured way to customize how a component is displayed.
 They are built to be convenient.
 You enter a raw value and the renderer assumes the most typical format and UI for it.

+!!! important
+    To ensure your data is displayed correctly, the field type must be compatible with the selected renderer.

 In the picture below, on the left, the status, date, and date and time fields have the default renderer applied.
 On the right, the status, date, and date and time renderers are applied to the respective fields.

 ![Status, date, and date and time fields without and with renderers applied.](./data-set-view-fields/images/04.png)